Financial planning tools and services to put you on the path to the future you want

 “Freedom,” Said Mamula.
 “Just having freedom with my time, I don’t think I’ve had freedom with my time since I was probably in the 11th grade.
 I don’t think I’ve ever had more than two weeks in a row where I didn’t either have school or work or most of the time for me it was both.
 And so just having that freedom, it’s unbelievable.”

 Travel was what Gilbert and Jeske have been enjoying.

 And, Karsten really reveled in the relaxed nature of retirement travel.
-He spent seven months touring the world and really enjoyed the almost open ended low stress nature of his retirement journeys.
+He spent seven months touring the world and enjoyed the open-ended, low-stress nature of his retirement journeys.

-All three early retirees mention that they are really happy with their decision with very few regrets.
+All three early retirees mention that they are happy with their decision with very few regrets.